-The competition was, as always, extremely competitive and the standard of photography high, however, the judges agreed conclusively that Ukrainian freelance photojournalist, Alexey Furman, who is currently pursuing his Master’s degree at Missouri School of Journalism on a Fulbright scholarship, was a deserving Grand Prize Winner for his project Life After Injury.
-The project focuses on the difficult physical and psychosocial rehabilitation of young Ukrainian soldiers wounded during the ongoing conflict with Russia-backed rebels and the Russian army in the Donbass region in eastern Ukraine – a conflict which since May 2014 has taken over 9,000 lives, and injured more than 5,000 Ukrainian soldiers.
+The competition was, as always, extremely competitive and the standard of photography high; however, the judges agreed conclusively that Ukrainian freelance photojournalist Alexey Furman, who is currently pursuing a master’s degree at Missouri School of Journalism on a Fulbright scholarship, was a deserving Grand Prize Winner for his project Life After Injury.
+The project focuses on the difficult physical and psychosocial rehabilitation of young Ukrainian soldiers wounded during the ongoing conflict with Russia-backed rebels and the Russian army in the Donbass region in eastern Ukraine – a conflict which since May 2014 has taken over 9,000 lives and injured more than 5,000 Ukrainian soldiers.

 Alexey had this to say about his approach to the subject:

 “I want to concentrate on their adaptation to peaceful life when they come home, a story that gets overlooked in media outlets and existing photography projects.
 With the limitations their physical trauma imposes on them, they have to face an important challenge.
 They have to resocialise, as now they are different people with painful memories impossible to forget.
 With no help from the government and less financial support from patrons, they have to overcome new difficulties and seek possibilities themselves or with the support of their relatives and friends.